Dhghomon/easy_rust/README.md

 }
 ```

-But maybe you also want to input an `i8`, or a `u32`, and so on.
+But what if you want to take more than just `i32`?
 You can use generics for this.
 Generics means "maybe one type, maybe another type".

-For generics, you use angle brackets with the type inside: `<T>` This means "any type you put into the function".
-Usually, generics uses types with one capital letter (T, U, V, etc.).
+For generics, you use angle brackets with the type inside, like this: `<T>` This means "any type you put into the function".
+Usually, generics uses types with one capital letter (T, U, V, etc.), though you don't have to just use one letter.

-This is how you change the function:
+This is how you change the function to make it generic:

 ```rust
 fn return_number<T>(number: T) -> T {